mattwelson/Objective-c/README.md

 # Objective-c

 This is a quick write up on how to start learning objective-c.
 There's lots of great guides for working with cocoa-touch which sideline the language as much as possible, this crash course should help you get your bearings and then point you towards a few great tutorials.
+Don't worry too much about taking everything in at once.

 ## Language features
 Objective-c is a weird looking language.
 It's an [object oriented](http://en.wikipedia.org/wiki/Object-oriented_programming) [procedural language](http://en.wikipedia.org/wiki/Procedural_programming) that uses [message passing](http://en.wikipedia.org/wiki/Message_passing).
 Here's a list of a few features that may take some getting used to.